gogins/csound-extended/playpen/README.md

     exiting Glade.
 The changes you have saved will immediately show up in the Controls pane of the playpen.
 6. Play the piece to real-time audio
-7. Render the piece to a soundfile.
+7. Render the piece to a soundfile (applies only to CSD pieces).
     When the rendering is complete, the soundfile will be normalized, tagged with metadata from `setting.ini`, translated to MP3, FLAC, and MP4 (suitable for YouTube) formats; finally the normalized soundfile will be opened in a soundfile editor.

 When using the user interface builder, there are some things that must be
 understood: